harvester/harvester/enhancements/20230228-resource-quota-enhancement.md

 **UI**

 Configuring maintain quota only requires the administrator to go to the Harvester cluster operation in the Rancher UI.
-Add VM count field to Namespace UI to separate requested limit parameters from actual limit parameters.
+Add VM/Migration count field to Namespace UI, separate requested limit parameters from actual limit parameters.
 > ResourceQuota is configured after the upgrade and will not be triggered as long as no changes are made to the UI.

 Projects/Namespaces → {Target namespace} → Edit Config → Resource Quotas